-The student reasonably thought he/she was the first one to report the hazing incident.
+The student reasonably thought they were the first one to report the hazing incident.
 The student provided their name and contact information.

 In the case of a medical emergency, the student remained with the individual needing medical attention.
 Other facts that may be considered: